 - Update from Older PRTG Products

 If you run PRTG 16.1.22 or later, install the newest version on top of the previous version.
 Your configuration is kept.
 PRTG automatically updates remote probes as well.
-If you have configured PRTG as a failover cluster, you only have to install an update on any cluster node (master node or failover node).
+If you have configured PRTG as a failover cluster, you only need to install an update on any cluster node (master node or failover node).
 PRTG automatically deploys the new version to the cluster.

 - PRTG 19.1.48: Sensors that require the .NET framework need version .NET 4.7.2 or later.
-For more information, see the Knowledge Base: Which .NET version does PRTG require?.
+For more information, see the Knowledge Base: Which .NET version does PRTG require?

 - PRTG 16.3.26: The Mobile Web GUI was removed from PRTG.